VathsalaAchar/MLA-pilot-group4/README.md

 ### Current Features

 - User registration for personalized tracking
-- Log various types of exercises with descriptions, duration, and date
+- Log various types of exercises with descriptions, duration, distance, date and get real time pace and speed
-- See weekly and overall statistics
+- See overall statistics like with new chart
-- Interactive UI with Material-UI components
+- weekly statistics with weekly target
+- User profile with information like height, weight and BMI
 - Real-time data persistence with MongoDB

 ### Prerequisites